Mitchus/nigschule/Englisch/Hunger Games.md

 In a nutshell, the atmosphere in Chapter 2 of The Hunger Games is a mix of intense emotions, like shock, fear, and sacrifice.
-Displayed with various  The fear of the unknown and the brutality of the Games hangs over the characters, but Katniss’s volunteering for her sister introduces a moment of courage.
+The fear of the unknown and the brutality of the Games hangs over the characters, but Katniss’s volunteering for her sister introduces a moment of courage.